 Yes!
 Even though you will not experience fuel gelling issues in summer months, other issues such as lubricity are more severe during summer months.
 Water and condensation are also a problem in the summer.
 You should use Stanadyne diesel fuel additive year around.

 Absolutely not!
 Alcohol damages fuel injection systems!
 It causes corrosion, wear, and possible bacterial growth.
 Fuel systems manufacturers forbid the use of additives containing alcohol.
 If you are buying your additive at a big box store, or gas station, it probably contains alcohol.
 Don't use it!
 How much should I use?
 In all but the most extreme cases, use the recommended amount - 1 bottle per 60 gallons.
 If your fuel system "freezes up" you can add Performance formula directly to the fuel filter to "thaw" it out.
 If your temperature is going to be below negative 20 degrees, you may want to add a little extra.

 Can't I just use ATF as a fuel additive?

 You can, but it is akin to using a pipe wrench to install a headlight bulb - it is the wrong tool for the job.
 ATF contains additives that cause ash buildup when burned, causing long-term harm to the engine.
 ATF was designed for use in transmissions - keep it there!

 How should I add Performance Formula to my fuel?

 Wait until you are ready to fill up, pour the additive in the tank, then fill the tank with fuel - this properly mixes the additive with the fuel.

 I even use Performance Formula in my own truck, and, as many know, I don't like to spend money with no net results!
 In this case, the payoff far exceeds the cost.
-At an average 15 miles per gallon, one case is enough additive to last you for nearly 11,000 miles of driving.
+At an average 15 miles per gallon, one case of Stanadyne diesel fuel additive is enough to last you for nearly 11,000 miles of driving.

 A case of (12) pint bottles treats 720 gallons.